Anomaly detection using data depth: multivariate case: Advantages

 Anomaly score of IF is depicted in Figure~\ref{fig:extra:ocsvmif} (right).
 It does not detect any of the anomalies, with the reason being their location on the level of the center of normal data in one of the coordinates (ordinate).
 This happens while IF treats the dimensions one-by-one, and becomes less important with growing dimension since the volume of such areas decreases. \cite{HaririKB21} suggest a modification of IF (called extended isolation forest), which using random directions suppresses this effect.
 It is of course important to mention, that scores of anomalies are nevertheless low, similar to those of non-central normal data.

 In this case, data depth (see Figure~\ref{fig:extra:depth}) well copes with the task and detects anomalies in both training and testing set, including the group of newly introduced anomalies on the right of the normal data.
 Due to its robustness, the depth of both groups of anomalies is very similar reflecting their equal degree of abnormality.
+Similar experiments with $n=1000$ points in dimensions 10 and 20 are available in Appendix~\ref{app:extrap:10:20}.